DIY Will VS Professional Wills

 • being unaware of the effect of marriage, a registered civil partnership, divorce or dissolution of a civil partnership on a will

-Using a DIY will kit could risk your loved ones future.
-DIY wills are more vulnerable to being made invalid.
+Using a DIY will kit could risk your loved one’s future.
+A DIY will is more vulnerable to being made invalid.
 This means your estate would be handled as if you had not written a will at all.

 At Final Duties we have a specialist panel of solicitors that are experienced and qualified to help you prepare your will, with you and your families’ best interests in mind.
 Having a professionally written will can give you the peace of mind that if anything were to happen to you your estate will be distributed according to your wishes.